nilavanraj/react-native-raw/README.md

 # react-native-raw

-This is a React Native turbo Read and Write library that works 2x faster then the conventional React Native Read and Write library.
+This is a React Native turbo File Read and Write module that works 2x faster then the conventional React Native file Read and Write library.

 ![Screenshot-_56_](https://user-images.githubusercontent.com/58332892/170806978-1d0e02d9-aae3-4728-a3fd-a3b990683a98.svg)